trlivenp/Group_Project_1/README.md

 ## Usage

-You can access the website here: https://trlivenp.github.io/What_to_Watch/
+You can access the single-page app here: https://trlivenp.github.io/What_to_Watch/

 When you open this page, you will be presented with a screen that looks like this: